dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/camera-view.md

 ## torchState

 The property that indicates whether the torch (flash) is toggled on or off.
-It can be set via one of the [EnumTorchState](enum-torch-state.md) options.
+It can be set via string or one of the [EnumTorchState](enum-torch-state.md) options.

 ```js
 torchState: number;